You Don't Have Enough Free Space In /var/cache/apt/archives/.

 Causes of Insufficient Space in /var/cache/apt/archives/

-Several factors contribute to this space issue:
+Several factors can contribute to a full /var/cache/apt/archives/ directory:

-1. Identify Space Consumption:
+1. Identify Disk Space Usage

-2. Clean the APT Cache:
+2. Clean the APT Cache

 sudo apt autoremove